LowSugarCoke/Pokemon/README.md

 # Pokémon Qt Game

-This repository houses a Pokémon game developed using the Qt framework.
-The game is encapsulated in the class named 'Pokémon', which serves as the main window of the application.
+Simulate the battle scene in the Pokemon game.

 ## Download and Play